MarioPW/recipe-master/README.md

 * User SignIn-Login with user roles sistem. ✓
 * The users can create, read, update, or delete their recipes (CRUD).
+* The users can create, read, update, or delete their ingredients (CRUD).
 * The user can access a list of all the ingredients in their recipes.
 * The user can assign cost to each of their ingredients in diferent weight or volume units.
 * The user can save a list of products with their weight per unit.